 Bourbon Distilleries Return to Main Street

-After a long dry spell, bourbon distilling is returning to downtown Louisville with three new distillery projects currently in the works.
+After a long dry spell, bourbon distilling has returned to downtown Louisville with new distillery projects completed and also in the works.
 Until the 1920s, a portion of Main Street was known as “Whiskey Row,” with as many as 50 distilleries operating along downtown’s colorful main thoroughfare.

 Michter’s Distillery is renovating the historic and architecturally significant Fort Nelson Building on West Main Street to house a new distillery.
 The plant, located across Main Street from the Louisville Slugger Museum and Factory, will offer tours and tastings when it opens later this year. www.michters.com